 The image was modified to fit on the tail of a Lockheed Martin F-35 Lightning II.
 Christy is of course thrilled to have her depiction of Diana emblazoned on a military jet.
 “It’s exhilarating to know my ‘Diana’ is going to be soaring through the skies and breaking the sound barrier,” she said.

-When asked about the best part of being an artist, Christy stated, “Seeing your creations come alive,” while adding that there are no solid rules to art.
+When asked about the best part of being an artist, Christy stated, “Seeing your creations come alive.”
+She likes the fact that are no solid rules to art.
 “It’s personal…it’s you…it’s individual.”
 Her pieces are truly unique with a diverse range of subjects – there’s something of interest to everyone from all walks of life.

 You can view and purchase Christy’s art at christytortland.com.
 She is also active on Facebook, Instagram, and Twitter.